Research Opportunities in the Arts

 - Community Development through the Arts Studies (Deadline has passed).
 Arts organizations and/or community development organizations founded by, with or for communities of color working, in partnership with researchers, are invited to propose studies designed to produce insights into the depth, breadth, and texture of community cultural development approaches designed to support the well-being of communities of color through the arts.

-- Research-Practice Partnerships (RPPs) with BIPOC Arts Organizations (Optional 2024 Letters of Intent to Submit due January 19, 2024, Proposals due April 22, 2024).
+- Research-Practice Partnerships (RPPs) with BIPOC Arts Organizations (Proposals due April 22, 2024).
 Academic scholars are invited to propose RPP Planning projects or Full RPP studies in partnership with arts organizations founded by, with, or for communities of color to address shared questions that are of interest to participants and of importance to the field and to scholarship.
 RPPs will include funds for post-doctoral researchers.

-- Field Studies led by Arts Service Organizations serving BIPOC Arts Organizations and Artist Networks-Round III (2023 deadline has passed.
-Optional Letters of Intent to Submit due February 23, 2024, Proposals due May 20, 2024).
+- Field Studies led by Arts Service Organizations serving BIPOC Arts Organizations and Artist Networks-Round III (Optional Letters of Intent to Submit due February 23, 2024; proposals due May 20, 2024).
 Arts service organizations are invited to submit planning, implementation, or expansion research proposals that address questions important to their work and/or to that of their constituencies while advancing knowledge about the larger arts ecosystem.

 - Research on Regranting Funds to Small BIPOC Arts Organizations.
 This study is being led by Creative Equity Research Partners (CERP) who will document how the nation's six Regional Arts Organizations adopt more inclusive and equitable grant-making practices as they regrant some $12M to 100+ smaller arts organizations funded as part of the initiative.
 The study will attend commonalities as well as variations across regions.